Will I make friends, and can I change houses/classes if I am unhappy?

 What paths and bus stops will be available for our students and families?

-There will be a footpath from the A27 down the western side of the Hunston Road linking from the footbridge over the A27 to the north of the school site.
-The footpath will be partly covered by CCTV camera and also protected from the road by the remaining section of beech hedge for part of its length.
+There is a footpath from the A27 down the western side of the Hunston Road linking from the footbridge over the A27 to the north of the school site.
+The footpath is partly covered by CCTV camera and also protected from the road by the remaining section of beech hedge for part of its length.
 At present there are no plans from WSCC to extend the footpath to Hunston.
 There are bus stops constructed outside the front of the school, northbound and southbound, plus a toucan crossing (traffic light controlled) to the north of the school.